Space Activation Artist in Residence ProgramJanuary 1st - June 30th 2023

 Image of book cover for Trauma, Tresses, & Truth by Lyzette Wanzer.

 Mad One Media: Fiscally Sponsored Member of Intersection

 Joshua Walters, the Creator of Mad One Media, records audio for his podcast platform, coaches artists, and provides workshops around creating a sustainable artistic practice.
 As a mental health educator, Joshua intends to grow a community of like-minded artists in a container where they formulate a set of wellness tools.
 Joshua used Intersection’s space to host a festival to showcase “Creativity as Practice for Mental Health”.

 Paufve Dance: Fiscally Sponsored Member of Intersection

 Artistic Director Randee Paufve began making dances in the Bay in 1988.
 Known as a “dancer’s choreographer,” her work is recognized for its rigorous craft, emotional connectivity, and intimate performances.
 Paufve Dance was formed in 2002, and has continuously employed dancers and created opportunities for choreographers at all career stages.
-Paufve Dance will activate Intersection’s space throughout the duration of the residency program by holding open rehearsals to invite community members into the choreographic process, as well as presenting a formal showing at the end of the residency.
+Paufve Dance activated Intersection’s space throughout the duration of the residency program by holding open rehearsals to invite community members into the choreographic process, as well as presenting a formal showing at the end of the residency.

 Photo by Stephen Texeira: Dancer Randee Paufve of Paufve Dance